 As you can see from the featured image above, it is a gorgeous garden.
 Like many Balinese architecture, there’s an interesting concept behind it’s architectural layout.
 This water palace stands on a 1.2 hectare area with 3 different levels outstretched from east to west.
 These levels symbolize the concept of “Tri Loka” or “three worlds” of Hindu.

-- Swah – or may also be known as the place of Gods, lies the spring under the Banyan tree, the upper swimming pool and two decorative ponds.
+- Swah – or may also be known as the place of Gods, lies the spring under the Banyan tree, the upper swimming pool and two decorative ponds, it all looked great, apparentle they have a really good pool management.
 One of the ponds has fountains reminiscent of Versailles, and the other with Victoria lotuses.
 Some of these stones are arranged on the pond and used for step stone to walk over the pond.
 Many visitors would like to walk over these stones to feel the sensation of walking on the water.
 Here, you can also see some statues of Gods and Goddess over the pool, some huge koi fish swimming elegantly under water, and a swimming pool.

 - Bwah – symbolizes the world of human beings.
 This realm is represented by the elegant eleven-tiered Nawa Sanga fountain which rises from the middle of the complex.
 This fountain together with the two ponds form the middle Bwah level.
 It’s also the first thing you see when upon entering the water palace.
 The middle part is mainly occupied by sculptures of men and other objects of daily life.

 - Bhur – symbolizes the world of the evils, located on the left side of the straight foot path running from the entrance to the west, is occupied by the big South pond with the long Demon island in the middle.
 Sculptures of demons, leyaks and other lower world creatures decorates this part of the garden.